-You may be thinking that the Philippines I capture in my travel blog is nothing like the real Philippines - what (from a western
+You may think that the Philippines I capture in my travel blog is nothing like the real

-perspective) you see on the news and read about in the papers...the poverty, the despair, the suffering.
+Philippines - what the world sees on the news...the poverty, the despair, the suffering.
 Well to an extent, this is true.

 Yes, there is a lot of poverty.
 So much poverty.
 I have really been smacked in the face with it now that I'm finally leaving.
 I tend to make the most of wherever I am; to overlook the bad and only see the good in every situation - or at least try to.
-If you're a westerner traveling through India and the Philippines for 14 months like I have, this is kind of a necessity.
+If you're a westerner traveling through some of the poorer parts of the Philippines for 12 months like I have, this is kind of a necessity.